 - Increasing availability of recyclable materials (opportunity)

-The growing opposition to forest conversion to oil palm plantations is a potential threat to Procter & Gamble’s supply chain.
-For example, this ecological external factor affects the availability of palm oil used in some of the company’s consumer goods.
+The growing opposition to forest conversion into oil palm plantations is a potential threat to Procter & Gamble’s supply chain.
+In this PESTEL analysis, such an external factor affects the availability of palm oil used in some of the company’s consumer goods.
 In addition, the changing weather patterns and linked effects on farming can disrupt Procter & Gamble’s supply chain, particularly the supply of vegetable oils and other raw materials used for producing soaps, detergents, and other consumer goods.
 On the other hand, P&G has the opportunity to improve its environmental footprint by using available recyclable materials.
-Including this effort in Procter & Gamble’s corporate social responsibility strategy can improve brand image and consumer perception and loyalty.
-Such effort can also encourage a general improvement of corporate responsibility in the remote or macro-environment of the consumer goods industry.
-This element of the PESTEL/PESTLE analysis of the Procter & Gamble Company highlights threats that require strategic consideration.
+Including this effort in Procter & Gamble’s corporate social responsibility strategy can improve the brand image and consumer perception and loyalty.
+This effort can also encourage a general improvement of corporate responsibility in the remote or macro-environment of the consumer goods industry.
+This element of the PESTLE analysis of The Procter & Gamble Company highlights threats that require strategic consideration.

-Procter & Gamble’s strategies include measures to ensure legal compliance of its consumer goods business.
-The impact of rules and regulations on firms and the remote or macro-environment are evaluated in this element of the PESTEL/PESTLE Analysis framework.
-The following legal external factors shape the strategies of Procter & Gamble:
+Procter & Gamble’s strategies include measures to ensure legal compliance.
+The impact of rules and regulations on firms and the remote or macro-environment are evaluated in this element of the PESTEL/PESTLE analysis.
+The following legal factors shape the strategies of Procter & Gamble:

 - Increasing product safety regulations (opportunity)